jaime-carrillo/Project-Three/README.md

 We used supervised learning, where the goal is to learn the relationship between training inputs and training targets.

 ## Requirement #3: You must use: Scikit-Learn and/or another machine learning library
+We tested all our inputs and targets with two differnt libraries:
+- The Sequential model (tensorflow.keras)
+- Scikit-Learn C-Support Vector Classification (sklearn.svm)

 To explore our ML, open the "python" folder.
 Here you will see 3 different approaches:
 - facilities
 - hospitals
 - patients

-for original data sources, see our webpage visualizations

-The facilities model inputted aggregate patient characteristics data to classify clinics into 2 groups (above average or below the group average).
+The facilities models inputted aggregate patient characteristics data to classify clinics into 2 groups (above average or below the group average).
 The target was a specific type of patient population (i.e., gender, insurance, age, etc.).

-The hospital model inputted aggregate utilization data to classify clinics into 2 groups (above average or below the group average).
+The hospital models inputted aggregate utilization data to classify clinics into 2 groups (above average or below the group average).
 The target was the ratio between non-urgent ED visits and urgent visits (to compensate for hospitals' size).
 We applied the targets to another dataset containing patient population characteristics (i.e., gender, insurance, age, etc.)

-The patients model used patient characteristics (per patient) to classify each patient as a potential frequent flyer or not.
+The patients models used patient characteristics (per patient) to classify each patient as a potential frequent flyer or not.
 This model proved not to be supported by enough data.

 ## Requirement #4: Technical requirements